-Dr. John Ruge practices pediatric neurosurgery in Park Ridge, IL.
-He has received a 5.0 out of 5 star rating by his patients.
+Dr. John Ruge is a pediatric neurosurgery specialist.
+His average patient rating is 5.0 stars out of 5.
 Dr. Ruge's areas of expertise include gamma knife radiosurgery, neurosurgery, and imaging procedures.
-He is professionally affiliated with Alexian Brothers Health System (ABHS) and Advocate Lutheran General Hospital.
-Dr. Ruge is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He graduated from Northwestern University, Feinberg School of Medicine.
-For his residency, Dr. Ruge trained at a hospital affiliated with Northwestern University.
-He has received professional recognition including the following: Chicago Super Doctors.
+He is affiliated with Alexian Brothers Health System (ABHS) and Advocate Lutheran General Hospital.
+Dr. Ruge accepts Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended Northwestern University, Feinberg School of Medicine and then went on to complete his residency at a hospital affiliated with Northwestern University.
+He has received the distinction of Chicago Super Doctors.

-Clinical interests: Gamma Knife Radiosurgery, Imaging Procedures, Neurosurgical Procedures
+Clinical interests: Imaging Procedures, Gamma Knife Radiosurgery, Neurosurgery

 Clinical interests: Epilepsy, Minimally Invasive Spine Surgery, Brain Tumor, Parkinson's Disease, Peripheral Nerve ...
 (Read more)

-Dr. Robert Kellogg's area of specialization is neurosurgery.
-Dr. Kellogg is in-network for United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
+Dr. Robert Kellogg is a medical specialist in neurosurgery.
+He is an in-network provider for United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.